evaldocosta/melc/README.md

         # service httpd restart

 - Access the MELC in your browser.

+        http://your.server/melc

+- To add or remove a user, edit the users.txt file.
+Each username and password are separated by ":", one per line.
 The default username and password are "admin" and "admin".

-        http://your.server/melc
+        admin:admin

+- To change the email address used in the "Forgot password?" login page, and in the "CONTACT" section, edit the contact.txt file, adding only your email address.

 AUTHOR AND CONTACT